ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

     Let me just give the example of what we propose to do in cases where the time-varying covariates evolve exogenously.
-Similar to the "imputation" literature, we can exploit the connection between parallel trends assumptions and a model for untreated potential
+Similar to the “imputation” literature, we can exploit the connection between parallel trends assumptions and a model for untreated potential
     outcomes: